 Description

 This gluten free minestrone soup features a variety of flavorful and wholesome vegetables like carrots, celery, onions, zucchini, and kale.
 An Italian inspired recipe with lovely complex layers of flavor thanks to a few dried spices and tomato paste that can be made in less than an hour.
-It’s vegetarian (and vegan if you use a vegan parmesan) but can also be made with sausage if you’d like.
+It’s vegetarian (and vegan if you use a vegan parmesan) but could also be made with sausage if you’d like.
 A delightfully cozy recipe to make during the colder months of the year!

 Ingredients